omuomugin/labelit/README.md

-# GitHub labes as Code
+# GitHub labels as Code

 `labelit` is a tool to manage GitHub label as code.